 By Audrey Lambert, TIWP Student

 When I was young, I felt like I could live through anything.
 A broken arm?
 No problem.
 Can’t swim?
 Doesn’t matter, I’ll dive in anyways.
-Lost a baseball my neighbor’s yard?
-I’ll hop the fence, if I’m fast enough there violent dogs won’t catch me.
+Lost a baseball in my neighbor’s yard?
+I’ll hop the fence; I’m fast enough their violent dogs won’t catch me.

 I enjoyed fear, the feeling of fear, and laughed in the face of danger.
 I thought I was invincible, convinced myself I couldn’t feel pain, but boy was I wrong.

 The first time I saw her, she was biking past my house.
 Her pigtails flowed behind her, her cherry red bicycle flew past me.
 Her family had moved in four houses down.
 My mom made me bring over a plate of chocolate chip cookies to welcome them into town and said I had to invite the girl to play with my friends, even though we had a strict ‘no girls’ policy.
 I was expecting an adult to answer the door, but when it was the girl I had seen bike riding, a jolt of shock went through me.
 As her pretty blue eyes bore into mine, I felt something I never felt before.
 It wasn’t fear exactly, it was more nervousness, or perhaps anxiety.
 It was as if her simple presence jumbled up my thoughts and tied knots in my stomach.

 “I brought you some cookies,” I said, extending the plate towards her.

 “Thanks,” she said, the slightest hint of a smile appeared on her lips.

 “Okay,” she said blankly.
 I waited for her to say her name too, but she didn’t.

 “What’s your name?”